bethsmith0623/SEI-CC_4/work/w01/d4/04-dom-events.md

 	}
 	```

-- Notice that the event object's _target_ property is correctly set to the **actual** element that was clicked.
+- Importantly, the event object's `target` property is set to the **actual** element that was clicked!

 ---
 ### Event Delegation
 <br>

-- Not only is _event delegation_ more efficient, by it's very design, it's dynamic - as descendants are added, they too will be listened to!
+- Not only is event delegation more efficient, by it's very design, it's dynamic - as descendants are added, they too will be listened to!

-- Without _event delegation_, you would have to register a listener every time a new element, such as our comment `<li>` is added.
+- Without event delegation, you would have to register a listener every time a new element, such as our comment `<li>` is added.

 ---
 ### Event Delegation (Practice)